GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Experiments

 \subsection{Selective Mixup Analysis}

 We next analyze how \method{} selectively mixes different pairs of classes.
-We provide selective mixup results on the last task of the MNIST and CIFAR-10 datasets as shown in Fig.~\ref{fig:heatmap_exp_main}, and the results for the FMNIST, CIFAR-100, and Tiny ImageNet datasets are shown in Sec.~\ref{appendix:analysis}.
+We provide selective mixup results on the last task of the MNIST, FMNIST, CIFAR-10, and CIFAR-100 datasets as shown in Fig.~\ref{fig:heatmap_exp_main}, and the results for the Tiny ImageNet dataset are shown in Sec.~\ref{appendix:analysis}.
 Since the selective mixup results for other tasks are similar, we show the results for the last task without loss of generality.
 As the selective mixup criterion changes each epoch based on gradients, we sum the total number of mixup operations for each class pair combination, denoted as $(C_i, C_j)$, during training and present the results as a heatmap.

 Since \method{} performs selective mixup, each class has preferred classes for mixup instead of mixing with random classes as shown in Fig.~\ref{fig:heatmap_exp_main}.
 For example, in MNIST, previous classes (0th to 7th) are more frequently mixed with the same or current classes than with different previous classes.
 For CIFAR-10, the current classes (8th and 9th), representing `ship' and `truck', are more likely to be mixed with the first class, `automobile'.
 The selective mixup results for the other datasets also demonstrate similar trends to those observed in MNIST and CIFAR-10.
 This result suggests that augmenting limited previous classes by mixing them with sufficient and similar current classes helps retain knowledge of the previous classes more effectively.